Vertigo Treatment Richmond Heights, MO

-Return to the activities you love with personalized vertigo treatment in St. Louis.
+Get back to the things you enjoy with personalized vertigo treatment in St. Louis.

 Vertigo treatment in Richmond Heights, MO.
-The condition known as vertigo is more than just a brief moment of dizziness; it’s complex and can cause you to lose your sense of being in the world, severely impacting your ability to perform basic tasks.
-At Axes Physical Therapy in Richmond Heights, MO, our approach to vertigo treatment extends beyond temporary fixes.
-We attack the underlying causes of your vertigo with vestibular therapy and other physical therapy treatment modalities.
+The condition known as vertigo goes beyond simply experiencing dizziness; it’s complex and can cause you to lose your sense of presence in the world, severely impacting your ability to perform basic tasks.
+At Axes Physical Therapy in Richmond Heights, MO, our approach to vertigo treatment targets root causes of your vertigo with vestibular therapy and other physical therapy treatment modalities.
 Our expert team of Richmond Heights, MO physical and occupational therapists work with you and your doctor to offer personalized, evidence-backed care plans.
 Our goal?
 To assist you in regaining balance and return to the activities you love, free from vertigo.

 If you’re in search of vertigo treatment in Richmond Heights, MO, regardless of whether your condition has been ongoing for years or if it’s a recent development, you can trust in Axes.
 Reach out to the closest Axes location, contact us online, or request an appointment to begin the journey to reclaim your best self today.